 Started in 2012 by Alcohol Change UK they describe it as a way to “ditch the hangover, reduce the waistline and save some serious money by giving up alcohol for 31 days.”
 And taking drinking off the table for a limited period really allows you to really see if it’s an issue for you.
 Many people who have done Dry January have reported that they drink less in general afterwards.

-Yes, there’s a pandemic –and plenty of reasons for your anxiety and insomnia.
+Yes, there’s plenty of reasons for your anxiety and insomnia.
 But did you know that alcohol, despite the fact that we’re told the opposite, actually hurts your sleep and can cause anxiety?

-If you want to do a “check in” on your drinking.
+You want to do a “check in” on your drinking

 You don’t have a drinking problem per se, but you know alcohol can become problematic over time.
 Deciding to not drink for a month can be a great gut check to make sure you’re not drinking as a crutch or to avoid bigger issues.